phenoscape/kb-data-extracts/README.md

 You will need to replace the endpoint URI (`http://localhost:8080/bigdata/sparql` in the command line example above) with the correct location of the SPARQL service.

 You can also interactively enter the query and modify it iteratively based on results, for example using [YASGUI].
-(You will need to provide the SPRAQL endpoint, see below.)
+(You will need to provide the SPARQL endpoint, see below.)

 ## Phenoscape KB SPARQL endpoint